gmarimon98/dd-srd/content/gameplay/rolls.md

 For a full example of a roll:

 1. If a character attempts to cross a precarious bridge, the GM may call for an Agility roll with a difficulty of 14.
-2. The player has 3✦ in Agility and has no conditions.
-They decide to exhaust the `Rogue` trait to add its bonus of 2✦ to the roll as well.
+2. The player has 3✦ in Agility.
+They decide to exhaust the `Rogue` tag to add its bonus of 2✦ to the roll as well.
 They also decide to spend one drive, adding 1✦ and a boon if the outcome is a success or higher.
 The player has added 6✦ to the roll, which totals to a modifier of +6.
 3. The player rolls a D20 and gets a 6, which added to the modifier of +6 results in 12: a failure.
 4. The player could fold or succeed at the cost of two banes, but instead opts to double down.
 They roll again and get a natural 20: a critical success.
 The original failure is upgraded two tiers to a critical success.
 5. The critical success results in four boons (plus one boon from the spent drive) and the player can spend that amount on any of the effects from the Boons table.
-For example, with the five boons, they may give themselves a 2✦ condition called `Adrenaline Rush` and gain one drive, as they cross the bridge safely.
+For example, with the five boons, they may give themselves two drive and recover one stress.
 6. Since the player is not in combat, they do not deal damage.
 7. Since the player did not fail, they do not gain drive.